lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 [TransDecoder](https://github.com/TransDecoder/TransDecoder/releases) identifies candidate coding regions within transcript sequences generated by Trinity.
 TransDecoder identifies candidate protein-coding regions based on nucleotide composition, open reading frame (ORF) length, and (optional) Pfam domain content.

 TransDecoder identifies likely coding sequences based on the following criteria:
-- a minimum length open reading frame (ORF) is found in a transcript sequence
+- an open reading frame (ORF) is found in a transcript sequence with length greater than threshold (usually 100)
 - a log-likelihood score similar to what is computed by the GeneID software is > 0.
 - the above coding score is greatest when the ORF is scored in the 1st reading frame as compared to scores in the other 5 reading frames.
 - if a candidate ORF is found fully encapsulated by the coordinates of another candidate ORF, the longest one is reported.
 However, a single transcript can report multiple ORFs (allowing for operons, chimeras, etc).
-- optional the putative peptide has a match to a Pfam domain above the noise cutoff score.
+- optional : the putative peptide has a match to a Pfam domain above the noise cutoff score.

 > ### {% icon hands_on %} Hands-on: Task description
 >